-A colourful metropolis behind a grey facade, there are various options when it comes to lifestyle and shopping in Bucharest.
-The city seems typically Eastern European in some ways, but it's uniquely Romanian, offering a distinctive blend of cultures.
+A colourful metropolis behind a grey facade, there are various options when it comes to shopping and lifestyle in Bucharest.
+Although the city seems typically Eastern European in some ways, it's a distinctively Romanian blend of cultures.

 Eating out in Bucharest

-Bucharest has a burgeoning café culture and offers residents an array of restaurants catering to every budget and taste.
-Lipscani is a popular area for dining out in Bucharest, while Strade Episcopiei also hosts a large number of restaurants.
+Bucharest has a burgeoning café culture and offers residents an array of restaurants catering to every budget and palate.
+Lipscani is a popular area for dining out in Bucharest, while Strada Episcopiei is also home to numerous restaurants.

-Romanians love to cook and locals often prefer eating at home over going out.
-Meals are often shared at home with extended family and friends, so it's quite common to be invited over for a meal.
+Romanians love to cook, and locals often prefer eating at home over going out.
+Meals are frequently shared at a dinner table with extended family and friends, so it's quite common to be invited over for a meal.

 Nightlife and entertainment in Bucharest